 NT 526 Advanced Greek: Apostolic Fathers.
 This is a 6-unit seminar for doctoral students, also offered at the 500-level as a 4-unit course open to a limited number of master's-level students.
 This seminar combines close reading of the Greek text of the Apostolic Fathers together with exposure to critical issues in the interpretation of this corpus of early Christian literature, including its significance for understanding the New Testament.
-Prerequisite: LG512A and B. 4 units.
-ML
+Prerequisite: LG512A and B. Only offered as part of doctoral seminar.
+4 units.
+ML, BSE

 NT 527 Critical Issues in Matthew.
 This CATS seminar, open also to a limited number of master's students by professor's approval, consists of a detailed exegetical study of the narrative of Matthew, including an examination of controversial theological, literary, and historical issues that bear upon its interpretation.
 Those issues include Matthew's testimony about the law, the nature of divine judgment in Christological key, the import of Old Testament passages, and the force of Matthew's Gospel relative to the diverse Jewish community of the time of its composition.
+Only offered as part of doctoral seminar.
 4 units.
-ML
+ML, BSE

 NT 543 Jesus and the Way of Peace.
 This course is a scriptural and theological exploration of the themes of peace, peacemaking, and reconciliation as central to the New Testament witness, with particular attention to the Gospels, Acts, and the Pauline corpus.
 Peace will be presented as a broad category that is embodied, theological, social, economic, and political and that pertains to discipleship and the political life of Christ's body, the church.
-Participants will be asked to critically engage both with the text of the New

-Testament as well as the cultural and conceptual frameworks that influence our approaches to the text and how we live out the call to be peacemakers, in order to develop a scripturally centered theology of peace.
+Participants will be asked to critically engage both with the text of the New Testament as well as the cultural and conceptual frameworks that influence our approaches to the text and how we live out the call to be peacemakers, in order to develop a scripturally centered theology of peace.
+Offered on occasion.
 4 units.
-ML
+ML, BSE

 NT 556 Jesus, the Church, & Violence.
 This course will examine violence according to the New Testament, particularly in light of violence against oppressed people in the Americas, and consider how the church is called to understand violence in, among, and against us and others.
 While the course will deal with the violence of war, it will be concerned to develop for students a self-implicating description of violence that is thicker than what conventionally passes as the activity of war or killing.
 To that end, we will consider the relation between the God of Israel and violence as borne out in the New Testament drama of Jesus and his church and pursue the question of the social position from which violence is described and contemplated.
 The principal aim of the course's theological description and contemporary insight is to promote the Christian life as one of peacemaking by the Spirit of Jesus in and through the church.
+Offered on occasion and rarely online.
 4 units.
-ML
+ML, BSE